 Please see our Reviews library for information and documentation on each

 Irish higher education institutions have primary responsibility for reviewing and improving their own quality and QQI is responsible for carrying out external reviews on a cyclical basis.
-The first of QQI’s cyclical review periods, the CINNTE review cycle takes place from 2017-2023.
+The Policy for Cyclical Review of Higher Education Institutions is available here.